Roman Republic

 2. ‘By the life of Enlil, king of heaven and earth, I shall exploit the fields of Ningirsu as an interest-bearing loan.
 I shall operate the levees up to the spring, and forever and ever(?. ) I shall not cross over the boundary territory of Ningirsu.
 I shall not make changes to its levees and irrigation ditches.
 I shall not smash its steles to bits.
 [If I ever violate this agreement, on that day, may] the great casting-net of Enlil, king of heaven and earth, on which I have sworn, fall on Umma from the sky!’”, (RIME 1.9.3.1; CDLI, P431075, lines 235’-282’).

-We can take this analysis further by look again at Enmetena’s account of the agreement that ended Eanatum’s war with Enakale: I reproduced part of the relevant passage above, but the complete passage reads:
+We can take this analysis further by looking again at Enmetena’s account of the agreement that ended Eanatum’s war with Enakale: I reproduced part of the relevant passage above, but the complete passage reads:

 1. “Eanatum, ensi of Lagash, uncle of Enmetena, ensi of Lagash, [together] with Enakale, ensi of Umma, demarcated the (border) ground and extended its levee from the Princely Canal to the Gu'edena.
 He left 215 nindan of Ningirsu's field under the control of Umma and made it into ‘a field with no owner’ [= no-man’s land].